Conference Themes & Topics

-For 2023 we are organising the programme around three meta-themes that cut across our established eight conference topics.
+Following the success of ICEC 2023, we are organising the ICEC 2025 programme around the same three meta-themes that cut across our established eight conference topics.

 Submitted abstracts will need to fit within the scope of the conference topics, however these meta-themes shall provide a framework for a broad, multi-disciplinary discussion, inlcuding keynotes, panel discussions and paper presentations, over the three days.